2026 Election Tracker

 2020

 Two of New Mexico's three House districts are safely Democratic; the third is a perennial swing seat.
-NM-1 (Melanie Stansbury, Albuquerque) is safely Democratic — Stansbury won the seat in a 2021 special election after Haaland's appointment to Interior.
+NM-1 (Melanie Stansbury, Albuquerque) is safely Democratic, Stansbury won the seat in a 2021 special election after Haaland's appointment to Interior.
 NM-3 (Teresa Leger Fernandez, northern New Mexico) is also safely Democratic.

 The competitive seat is NM-2 (Gabe Vasquez, southern New Mexico).
-Vasquez beat Republican Yvette Herrell in 2022 by 0.7 points and again in 2024 by 2.6 points — both razor-thin margins in a district that's about 60% Hispanic and tilts toward agriculture, energy, and the Mexican border.
+Vasquez beat Republican Yvette Herrell in 2022 by 0.7 points and again in 2024 by 2.6 points, both razor-thin margins in a district that's about 60% Hispanic and tilts toward agriculture, energy, and the Mexican border.
 Herrell has not announced 2026 plans but is the likely Republican nominee if she runs.
 NM-2 is on every national list of competitive House races.
+No mid-decade redistricting in New Mexico.
+Primary June 2, 2026.
+See all election odds for house seats here.

 U.S. House delegation composition — New Mexico